leikanger/leikanger.github.io/index.md

 The unreasonable efficiency of recurrent purposive neoRL networks is demonstrated under ``[demonstrations](demonstrations.md)'', an effect that is explored further in my [submission](https://ar5iv.org/abs/2202.12622) to RLDM-2022.

-# Public presentation and PhD defense
+# Public presentation/ PhD defense
 The neoRL framework is a result of my PhD project, a project that is planned to have a public online defence the **july 5th at noon [GMT]**, 14:00 [Norway], 08:00 [Montreal], 06:00 [Alberta].
-Link for the stream will be announced here soon.
+The url and more information on the stream will be announced here soon.

 [TBA] The public defense will be awailable for everybody through this page.